adamovanja/anomaly_microbiome_data_processing/README.md

 clustering: 1 hrs

 ### Create feature table used for modelling
 Once the previous commands worked successfully you can create the final feature table to be used for modelling using the same `$TAG` you used before.
-When running this command for the first time a phylogenetic tree is build from the aligned SILVA reference sequence database, which requires ~120GB of RAM and 4 hrs of time with `--n_threads 10`:
+When running this command for the first time a phylogenetic tree is build from the aligned SILVA reference sequence database, which requires ~120GB of RAM and ~10 hrs of time with `--n_threads 10` on 20 CPU cores:
 ````
 cd scripts
 python create_feature_table.py --tag $TAG  --n_threads $THREADS